-The Administrative staff consists of the Director, Principal Project Manager, Contracts and Specifications Officer, three Project Managers, and an Administrative Support Specialist.
+The Administrative staff consists of the Director, Principal Projects Manager, Contracts and Specifications Officer, three (3) Project Managers, and an Administrative Support Specialist.
 The Administrative staff leads and supports the agency's operational personnel.
 The administrative staff performs all the executive functions necessary for the agency to succeed.

-The Operational staff consists of the Quality Assurance Unit (QAU), Shift Supervisors and Telecommunicators whose primary objective is to provide an efficient and effective method for Rhode Island residents and visitors to request emergency assistance and guidance by dialing "9-1-1" on traditional landline telephones and wireless cellular telephones (by voice or text).
-Requests are received in a central statewide communications center and are transferred to the appropriate Federal.
+The Operational staff consists of the Quality Assurance Team (QA-T), Shift Supervisors and Telecommunicators whose primary objective is to provide an efficient and effective method for Rhode Island residents and visitors to request emergency assistance and guidance by dialing "9-1-1" on traditional landline telephones and wireless cellular telephones (by voice or text).
+Emergency calls are received in a central statewide communications center and are transferred to the appropriate Federal.
 State, or local public safety emergency response agencies for notification and rapid response.

-2023 OPERATIONAL STATISTICS
+2024 OPERATIONAL STATISTICS